WPManageNinja/fluent-affiliate-docs/guide/getting-started/onboarding-setup.md

+---
+title: Onboarding Setup
+description: Complete FluentAffiliate onboarding guide.
+Learn how to set up your affiliate program, configure plugins, set commission rates, and create your affiliate portal in minutes.
+---

 # Onboarding Setup

 So, you've just installed FluentAffiliate.
 Welcome!
 The first thing you'll see is our quick **Onboarding** setup, designed to guide you through the core settings to get your affiliate program up and running in minutes.